jimburton/scrabble/chapters/Chapter4.md

              Ev (Left _)   -> Nothing
              Ev (Right aw) -> Just (wp,aw)
 ```
-The `WordFinder`, `wf`, in `findWordOfSize` is doing the heavy lifting
+The `WordFinder`, `wf`, in `findWordOfSize` will be doing the heavy lifting
 of finding the words, whle the rest of the function is about picking the longest one,
 making it into a `WordPut` and finding the additional words.

-The `findPrefixOfSize` function passes in a `WordFinder` that finds all prefixes then filters
-then for ones that end with the desired letter.

 ```haskell
 -- Find a word of at least a certain size that ends with a certain letter.